azsk/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateControlMetadataASCAssessment.md

       ![Run Output](../../Images/06_OrgPolicy_Setup_RunStep2.png)
    <br><b>Congratulations!
 Modifying control metadata for controls based on ASC Assessment Scenario is complete with this step.</b>

+<b>Next Steps:</b>

-5. Verify the changes in your local system:
+1. Verify the changes in your local system:
  You can verify your changes in the Log Analytics Workspace with the help of this [link](https://github.com/azsk/AzTS-docs/tree/main/01-Setup%20and%20getting%20started#4-log-analytics-visualization).
  <br/> Few simple queries are provided in the above link related to the inventory and Control Scan summary for reference.

-6. Deploy the changes:
+2. Deploy the changes:
 You can deploy the project with your changes in your current AzTS solution now.
 Please follow the steps mentioned [here](./DeployInAzTS.md).